 Former state Rep. Holly Raschein is back serving Florida Keys constituents, this time as a county commissioner.

-Gov. Ron DeSantis appointed Raschein, of Key Largo, to the Monroe County Board of County Commissioners’ District 5 seat on Friday.
-Raschein, who served eight years as state representative and currently works as government relations director for AshBritt, will fill the seat of Mike Forster, who passed away from COVID-19 on Sept.
+Gov. Ron DeSantis appointed Raschein to the Monroe County Board of County Commissioners’ District 5 seat on Sept.
+24. Raschein, who served eight years as state representative and serves as government relations director for AshBritt, will fill the seat of Mike Forster, who passed away from COVID-19 on Sept.
 6. Raschein submitted her application to the governor’s office for Forster’s seat on Sept.
 13.

-Serving as a member of the Florida Housing Finance Corporation Board of Directors, Rashein’s also on the Mariners Hospital Foundation Board; Leadership Monroe County Board; and Florida Keys Healthy Start Coalition Board.
+Serving as a member of the Florida Housing Finance Corporation board of directors, Raschein is also on the boards of the Mariners Hospital Foundation, Leadership Monroe County, and Florida Keys Healthy Start Coalition.
 She’s a past member of the Florida Defense Support Task Force and the Florida Council on Arts and Culture.
-She earned her bachelor’s degree in political science from Florida State University and master of public administration from Florida International University.
+She earned a bachelor’s degree in political science from Florida State University and master’s in public administration from Florida International University.

 Raschein, who will be at the Oct.
 20 meeting, said she’s keeping Forster’s executive assistant, Corie McGraw-Abel.